Luccagg/Notifier/README.md

-# projects
+# README.md
-My personal small projects
+My personal small projects.
 This is a repository of projects that i made and like!